 - 6 peaches peeled (see notes for easy peeling tips)

-- 3 tbsp raw honey switch for maple syrup for vegan
+- 3 tablespoon raw honey switch for maple syrup for vegan

 - After peeling the peaches and removing the seed, roughly chop the peaches into small chunks